qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing.rst

    * **Multiplexed FASTQ; generic 11 base pair reverse complement barcodes**: Uses the complementary base pairs to the last 11 base pairs in reverse order to identify samples from FASTQ from multiple samples
    * **Multiplexed FASTQ; generic 12 base pair barcodes**: Uses first 12 base pairs to identify samples from FASTQ from multiple samples
    * **Multiplexed FASTQ; generic 12 base pair reverse complement barcodes**: Uses the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples
-   * **Multiplexed FASTQ; Golay 12 base pair barcodes**: Error correcting for the first 12 base pairs from FASTQ from multiple samples
+   * **Multiplexed FASTQ; Golay 12 base pair barcodes** [31](..//references.rst),[12](..//references.rst): Error correcting for the first 12 base pairs from FASTQ from multiple samples
-   * **Multiplexed FASTQ; Golay 12 base pair barcodes with Phred offset: 33**: Error correcting for the first 12 base pairs from FASTQ from multiple samples, uses Phred offset: 33 for measuring quality
+   * **Multiplexed FASTQ; Golay 12 base pair barcodes with Phred offset: 33** [12](..//references.rst), [26](..//references.rst), [31](..//references.rst): Error correcting for the first 12 base pairs from FASTQ from multiple samples, uses Phred offset: 33 for measuring quality
-   * **Multiplexed FASTQ; Golay 12 base pair barcodes with Phred offset: 64**: Error correcting for the first 12 base pairs from FASTQ from multiple samples, uses Phred offset: 64 for measuring quality
+   * **Multiplexed FASTQ; Golay 12 base pair barcodes with Phred offset: 64** [12](..//references.rst), [26](..//references.rst), [31](..//references.rst): Error correcting for the first 12 base pairs from FASTQ from multiple samples, uses Phred offset: 64 for measuring quality
-   * **Multiplexed FASTQ; Golay 12 base pair reverse complement barcodes**: Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples
+   * **Multiplexed FASTQ; Golay 12 base pair reverse complement barcodes** [12](..//references.rst),[31](..//references.rst): Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples
-   * **Multiplexed FASTQ; Golay 12 base pair reverse complement barcodes with Phred offset: 33**: Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples, uses Phred offset: 33 for measuring quality
+   * **Multiplexed FASTQ; Golay 12 base pair reverse complement barcodes with Phred offset: 33**[12](..//references.rst), [26](..//references.rst), [31](..//references.rst): Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples, uses Phred offset: 33 for measuring quality
-   * **Multiplexed FASTQ; Golay 12 base pair reverse complement barcodes with Phred offset**: 64: Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples, uses Phred offset: 64 for measuring quality
+   * **Multiplexed FASTQ; Golay 12 base pair reverse complement barcodes with Phred offset: 64** [12](..//references.rst), [26](..//references.rst), [31](..//references.rst): Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples, uses Phred offset: 64 for measuring quality
-   * **Multiplexed FASTQ; Golay 12 base pair reverse complement mapping file barcodes with reverse complement barcodes (UCSD CMI standard)**: Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples
+   * **Multiplexed FASTQ; Golay 12 base pair reverse complement mapping file barcodes with reverse complement barcodes (UCSD CMI standard)** [12](..//references.rst),[31](..//references.rst): Error correcting for the complementary base pairs to the last 12 base pairs in reverse order to identify samples from FASTQ from multiple samples
    * **Per-sample FASTQ defaults** (auto detect): Error detection for the FASTQ from 1 sample
-   * **Per-sample FASTQs; Phred offset: 33**: Error detection for the FASTQ from 1 sample, uses Phred offset: 33 for measuring quality
+   * **Per-sample FASTQs; Phred offset: 33** [26](..//references.rst): Error detection for the FASTQ from 1 sample, uses Phred offset: 33 for measuring quality
-   * **Per-sample FASTQs; Phred offset: 64**: Error detection for the FASTQ from 1 sample, uses Phred offset: 64 for measuring quality
+   * **Per-sample FASTQs; Phred offset: 64** [26](..//references.rst): Error detection for the FASTQ from 1 sample, uses Phred offset: 64 for measuring quality
-   * **Citation for Golay Coding**: *Golay, Marcel J. E. (1949).
-"Notes on Digital Coding".
-Proc.
-IRE.
-(37): 657.*
-   * **Citation for Golay 16S**: *Caporaso, J., Lauber, C.L., Walter, W.A.
-Berg0Lyons, D., Huntley, J., Fierer, N., Owens, S.M., Betley, J., Fraser, L., Mauer, M., Gormley, N., Gilbert, J.A., Smith, G., Knight, R., (2012) “Ultra-high-throughput microbial community analysis on the Illumina HiSeq and MiSeq platforms”.
-ISME J.*
-   * **Phred Citation**: *Ewing, B., Hillier, L., Wendi, M.C., Green, P. (1998).
-(1998).
-"Base-calling of automated sequencer traces using phred.
-I. Accuracy assessment".
-Genome Research.
-8 (3): 175–185.*
     * *https://en.wikipedia.org/wiki/FASTQ_format*
    * **Demultiplexing**: *https://en.wikipedia.org/wiki/Multiplexing*
   * **Default Parameters Set**